Skip to content

 What the Bible Says About Wisdom and Learning

-God is super pro-education.
+God is genuinely pro-education.
 The Bible is packed with verses about wisdom, learning, and understanding.
 He wants you to grow intellectually and spiritually.

 The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight.